Faheem2407/PatientsRecords/README.md

 ------------------------------------------------------------------
 How to use this project:
-1. clone the project from github
+1. clone the project from github in a fresh folder into your local machine
-2. cd PatientsRecords
+2. run: cd PatientsRecords
+3. run: composer update
-3. run: php artisan key:generate
+4. run: php artisan key:generate
-4. run: php artisan migrate
+5. run: php artisan migrate
-5. seed some data in your database
+6. seed some data in your database mannualy.

-6. You are ready to go...........
+You are ready to go...........